DipityBV/frontender.docs/documentation/introduction.md

 | Containers | additional containers that may be included in the template. |

 ### Blueprint definition
 A blueprint (definition) is like a container.
 Blueprints have controls that allow Frontender Desktop to render the configuration UI used to edit the container instructions (config).
 Blueprints are used as a template to create containers.
-They are preformatted to container useful default settings that can be overridden once they have been included onto a page.
+They are pre-formatted to container useful default settings that can be overridden once they have been included onto a page.

 ### Page definitions